-Some provinces also offer repayment assistance programs.
-In 2016–2017, family physicians received $1.4 million and family medicine residents received $3.98 million in federal repayment assistance.2 If you think you may be eligible for repayment assistance, check with your loan office after your studies have been completed.
+Some jurisdictions also offer repayment assistance programs.
+For example, family physicians and family medicine residents can receive up to $40,000 in federal repayment assistance.2 If you think you may be eligible for repayment assistance, check with your loan office after your studies have been completed.

 The bottom line

 Although many med school students will require financial support that goes beyond government student grants and loans, government financial aid for post-secondary education can be an important source of financial support for med school.
 As you’re preparing for your med school education, you may want to ensure that you understand how student grant and loan funding works before applying.

 For personalized advice on financing your journey through medical school, speak with your MD Advisor*.